-Personalization: Student make their own decisions about their goals, time, place, pace, and path, giving them increased ownership over their learning.
+Personalization: Students make their own decisions about their goals, time, place, pace, and path, giving them increased ownership over their learning.

 One way to think about personalization is to examine the ways students can personalize.
 The five dimensions of personalized learning are guidelines for ways or methods we can apply to allow our students to personalize their learning.
 These dimensions are goals, time, place, pace, and/or path.

 Five Dimensions of Personalized Learning